System Design Space

 People and ideas that shaped the industry

-One of the strengths of the book is its emphasis on the people who step by step built the foundation of the modern AI ecosystem: from the early researchers of neural networks and the perceptron to the authors of the algorithms that opened the way for deep learning.
-That framing makes the story less flat: you can see which ideas stood the test of time and which ones became dead ends.
+The book keeps its focus on the people who step by step built the foundation of the modern AI ecosystem: from the early researchers of neural networks and the perceptron to the authors of the algorithms that opened the way for deep learning.
+Because of that the story stops being flat — you can see which ideas stood the test of time and which ones became dead ends, and why.

 Related chapter